Matthew G. Brushwood

 Sarah Rubright McCahon

 When most people think of estate planning, they immediately think about a will.
-But Sarah, a member of the firm’s Trusts & Estates Practice Group, understands the complexity of a complete estate plan to ensure that a person’s wishes are carried out goes much further than a will.
+But Sarah, a member of the firm’s Trusts & Estates Practice Group, understands the complexity of a complete estate plan to ensure that a person’s wishes are carried out, which goes much further than a will.

 While she has helped many clients draft their wills, she is also qualified at developing comprehensive estate plans and has a broad array of experience with estate and trust administration.
 This area of her practice includes:

-In her business practice, Sarah deals almost exclusively with the needs of nonprofit corporations, including religious entities and youth sports organizations.
+Sarah is also a member of the firm’s Business Practice Group.
+In her business practice, Sarah deals primarily with the needs of nonprofit corporations, including religious entities and youth sports organizations.
 Her work advising nonprofit corporations includes:

 Sarah and her husband Brian live in Birdsboro with their daughters Maggie and Gracie.
 Her family can often be found enjoying the outdoors while camping in central Pennsylvania or spending time at the Jersey shore.